IPEM is delighted to present its first ever charity concert to be held on the 18th September at the National Centre for Early Music in York.

 We are raising money for a project to provide a model 'linac' machine to all children undergoing radiotherapy treatment across the country.
-Over 1500 children receive treatment each year, and toy bricks are an ideal way to educate young patients and reduce their anxiety about through play.
+Over 1500 children receive treatment each year, and toy bricks are an ideal way to educate young patients and reduce their anxiety about treatment through play.
 The kits allow them to make three different treatment machines that they may encounter.

-As well as our President Mark Tooley performing a classical piano piece, there will be the chance to hear The Trueman Trio, a string trio known for their performances on York Hospital Wards.
+As well as our President Mark Tooley performing several classical piano pieces, there will be the chance to hear The Trueman Trio, a string trio known for their performances on York Hospital Wards.
 There will be pieces performed on the violin, the flute and the alto sax, as well as a performance by our very own IPEM Voices Choir.
 In addition we have a Scottish medley played on the bagpipes, and some traditional Welsh folk tunes.

 © Institute of Physics and Engineering in Medicine